amclin/aem-packager/README.md

 The path in the JCR (AEM's storage system) where the module will be installed.
 Since most npm projects will likely be generating JS, CSS, and HTML assets, the default here when left blank, this will use the [`groupId`](#groupId-string) and [`artifactId`](#artifactId-string) to complete generate the full pattern `/apps/<groupId>/<artifactId>/clientlibs`

 ## Defines
-The primary required values for generating a Maven package will be automatically be extracted from your project's `package.json`, but they can also be overridden by adding an `aem-packager.defines` section to your `package.json`.
+In addition to [configuring how the packager runs](#Options), you can also set Maven **defines** which provide specific values in the resulting installable AEM package.
+The primary required values for generating an AEM package will be automatically be extracted from your project's `package.json`, but they can be overridden by adding a `defines` object to your project's `package.json` as a `aem-packager.defines` section.

 ```
 "name": "my-npm-project",